-Scott Bentley received a Master of Fine Arts in creative writing and poetics at the University of Washington, Bothell.
-He’s a curator for the Gamut literary series, a Mineral School resident, Hugo House Fellow, and editor at Clamor, Ghost Town, and Pacific Review.
-His writing and art have appeared in yehaw, Submergence: Going Below the Surface with Orca and Salmon, Vote the Earth, and elsewhere.
+Scott Bentley (he/they) received a Master of Fine Arts in Creative Writing and Poetics at the University of Washington, Bothell.
+He’s been a curator of the Gamut literary series, a Mineral School resident, Hugo House Fellow, and editor at Clamor, Ghost Town, and Pacific Review.
+His writing and art have appeared in Paperbark, Abalone Mountain Press, Under A Warm Green Linden, and elsewhere.

 Rebecca Marrall writes fiction and creative nonfiction for teens and adults, and lives in the Pacific Northwest with an adorable scamp of a dog and an unsustainable number of hobbies.
 She recently attended the 2021 Tin House YA Fiction Workshop and was selected to be one of the 100 invited writers to participate in the Write Team Mentorship Program’s curated Pitch-a-Thon event before being chosen as a Mentee for the 2021 Program.

-s.c. bostwick is a nonbinary trans poet born and raised on occupied Puyallup and Coast Salish Territories in what is now known as Washington State.
-They received their BA in English from Western Washington University and their MFA in poetry from the University of Notre Dame. s.c.bostwick was a recipient of the Hugo Fellowship in 2021-22 and their work can be found in Homology Lit, Dream Pop Journal, and DELUGE.
+s.c.bostwick (they/them) is a nonbinary trans poet born and raised on the traditional lands of the Puyallup people (Tacoma, WA).
+They received their BA in English from Western Washington University and their MFA in Poetry from the University of Notre Dame. s.c.bostwick was a recipient of the Hugo Fellowship in 2021-22 and their work can be found in Homology Lit, Dream Pop Journal, and DELUGE.
 They are currently working on projects that are concerned with family, transness, migration, power, and the construction industry.
 Find them on socials: @s.c.bostwick